khalidtijani/dcs-gap-spinua/target/resources/README.md

-SPINUA-Step 03: Configuration and Interferogram Generation
+SPINUA-Step 04: Geocoding

-Generation of the stack of interferograms all referred to the Super Master geometry.
+Geocoding of the SAR dataset.